As its name indicates, Arabic originated on the Arabian peninsula in the Middle East.

 The Arabic alphabet has 28 letters in total

-Contemporary philologists unanimously agree that that it’s based on the Aramaic alphabet (more or less modern Syrian Arabic), which is itself based on the Phoenician alphabet, which was based on the Greek alphabet!
+Contemporary philologists unanimously agree that it’s based on the Aramaic alphabet (more or less modern Syrian Arabic), which is itself based on the Phoenician alphabet, which was based on the Greek alphabet!